 If you have Original Medicare, Part A and Part B, prescription drug coverage is limited.
 You’re covered for prescription medications you receive as part of a covered inpatient setting, as well as certain outpatient medications that you can’t give yourself (for example, prescription drugs given by infusion).
 However, you’ll need Medicare Part D for coverage of most other medications.

 Original Medicare beneficiaries can get this coverage through a stand-alone Medicare Prescription Drug Plan in Kansas.
 A Medicare Prescription Drug Plan works alongside Original Medicare, Part A and Part B, to provide stand-alone coverage for your medications.
 These plans are offered by private insurance companies in the state that are contracted by Medicare.

-Also, keep in mind that if you have Medicare Part C and want prescription drug coverage, you shouldn’t enroll in a stand-alone Medicare Prescription Drug Plan.
-In fact, if you are already enrolled in a Medicare Advantage Prescription Drug plan and also enroll in a Medicare Prescription Drug Plan, you’ll be automatically disenrolled from your Medicare Advantage plan and reverted back to Original Medicare.
+Also, keep in mind that if you have a Medicare Advantage plan with prescription drug coverage, you shouldn’t also enroll in a stand-alone Medicare Prescription Drug Plan.
+In fact, if you are already enrolled in a Medicare Advantage Prescription Drug plan and also enroll in a stand-alone Medicare Part D Prescription Drug Plan, you’ll be automatically disenrolled from your Medicare Advantage plan and reverted back to Original Medicare.

 Enrolling in Medicare Part D coverage in Kansas

 Like the rest of the country, Kansas beneficiaries are first eligible for Medicare Part D once they have Medicare Part A and/or Part B and live in the service area of a Medicare Prescription Drug Plan or Medicare Advantage Prescription Drug plan.

 You can only enroll in or make changes to this coverage during certain periods: